ai/check-dts/README.md

 lib.on<Events>('set', 2)
 ```

-In this case, we expect error message `Expected 3 arguments, but got 2`.
+In this case, we expect the error message `Expected 3 arguments, but got 2`.
 So we should add comments.
 You can put only part of the error message
 to the `// THROWS comment`.